TheBevyFlock/bevy_new_2d/docs/workflows.md

   # The path to the assets directory.
   assets_path: assets

-  # The itch.io project to upload to in the format `user-name/project-name`.
+  # The itch.io project to deploy to in the format `user-name/project-name`.
-  # There will be no upload to itch.io if this is commented out.
+  # There will be no deployment to itch.io if this is commented out.
   itch_page: the-bevy-flock/bevy-new-2d

   # The ID of the app produced by this workflow.